 The Bank issues financial guarantee contracts which require the Bank to reimburse holders of such guarantees for any losses suffered due to a failure by specified debtors to make payments when due as specified by the terms of an underlying debt instrument.
 Such financial guarantees are initially recognized at fair value.
-The amount initially recognized n) Financial guarantees (Continued)

-includes an adjustment for transaction costs which are directly attributable to the issuance of the guarantee.
-On a subsequent measurement basis, the value of the financial guarantee is adjusted to reflect the best estimate of the amount required to settle the probable obligation at the reporting date, if higher than the amount initially recognised.
-Any amount recognized is net of cumulative amortization previously recognized.
+The amount initially recognized includes an adjustment for transaction costs which are directly attributable to the issuance of the guarantee.
+On a subsequent measurement basis, the value of the financial guarantee is adjusted to reflect the best estimate of the amount required to settle the probable obligation at the reporting date, if higher than the amount initially recognized.